 Even if you can’t stand in tree pose for the life of you (same), you’ll probably be a pro at the latest fitness trend: Toega.
 In a nutshell?
 It’s essentially yoga for your feet.
 Here’s why people are giving their toesies a little namaste.
 Toega is about bringing healthy movement, via stretches and exercises, back to two of your most under-appreciated and overworked extremities.
 Hence: toes + yoga = toega.

-Why is it good for me?
+So why is it good for you?
 Just like you want to build strong, flexible triceps, you want to do the same for the muscles in your feet (hello, sturdy arches).
 A daily five- to ten-minute toega regimen can help improve mobility, flexibility and strength in your toes, feet and ankles.
 And as you build up those areas, you can also help prevent common problems like plantar fasciitis, bunions and shin splints.
 (Psst, it’s especially beneficial for pregnant women trying to maintain their arches.)